ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 ![Oracle resiliency architecture design scope](image/pvs-on-ibm-heat-map.drawio.svg){: caption="Figure 4.
 Architecture Design Framework" caption-side="bottom"}

-The Architecture Design Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
+The Architecture Design Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
 For more information, see [Introduction to the Architecture Design Framework](/docs/architecture-framework?topic=architecture-framework-intro).

 ## Requirements
 {: #requirements}

 The following represents a baseline set of requirements that we believe are applicable to most clients and critical to successful Oracle Disaster Recovery deployment.
-This set of requirements are key considerations for a successful Disaster recovery setup of Power workloads and other co-existing applications in IBM Power Systems Virtual Server environments, IBM Cloud, and customer Data Centers.
+This set of requirements are key considerations for a successful disaster recovery setup of power workloads and other co-existing applications in IBM Power Systems Virtual Server environments, IBM Cloud, and customer Data Centers.

 | Aspect                                                    | Requirements                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | --------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |